ptrichr/Datron/README.md

 - [ ] 1405
 - [ ] `//TBD`
 - [ ] 2481

-After you've cloned them, try to CAM the order yourself before referring to the corresponding ELMS-Canvas module for each part.
+After you've cloned them, try to do the CAM yourself before referring to the corresponding ELMS-Canvas module for each part.
 Have a MS or any other Datron operator look over your CAM as well as we might be able to give helpful advice or tips.